-In April 2017, I visited Prague and played one or two (OK, 25) escape games based on a combination of TripAdvisor reviews, recommendations on the Escape Room Enthusiasts’ Facebook Group, information on Solve Prague (also good for discounts in the less popular venues!) and some advice from Escape Room Tourism.
+In April 2017 and October 2018, I visited Prague and played a few (OK, 38) escape games based on a combination of TripAdvisor reviews, recommendations on the Escape Room Enthusiasts’ Facebook Group and information on Solve Prague (also good for discounts in the less popular venues!).
 If you’re heading out to the Czech capital and want to play a game (or lots!), then hopefully this series of posts will give you a leg-up on the research.

-We visited games across ten different companies: The Chamber, Runaway, Questerland, EscapeX, Mind Maze, Locked In Prague, Chess Key Room, The Padlock, Door Z and Getaway.
-We could have done more but it’s hard to book games at the last minute in Prague, and the few remaining ones that looked good were either not answering, not open or booked up.
+We visited games across 15 different companies: The Chamber, Runaway, Questerland, EscapeX, Mind Maze, Locked In Prague, Chess Key Room, The Padlock, Door Z, Endorfin, Riddle Twist, Elixir Mystery, EscapeTheRoom.cz, Coderoom and Getaway.
+We played at pretty much all the venues we’d have liked except Reactor Escape, which we’d heard good things about but couldn’t fit into the schedule.
 We didn’t play at TRAP because we’ve played their games elsewhere (Blackpool, UK and Budapest), but I’ve added a few words at the end of this article for completeness.
-This Google map may help with locations – it has all the escape rooms below marked on (including the individual sites in the case of companies with more than one site, which is important for the Chamber and Runaway), plus a couple of others which might be interesting.
+This Google map may help with locations – it has most of the escape rooms below marked on (including the individual sites in the case of companies with more than one site, which is important for the Chamber and Runaway), plus a couple of others which might be interesting.

 Too Long; Didn’t Read?
 In summary: The Chamber was the best company.
-Play Medieval Dungeon and Haunted House if you don’t mind something on the scary side, or Hacker’s Nest and The Emperor’s Secret if you do.
-Questerland is a good option for multiple games too – Zombie Apocalypse was easy and linear but very logical and flowed well, while their other two games were also good quality and all three are beautiful.
-EscapeX: Pragueception and the Padlock‘s 99-minute Mission 53 are two interesting rooms with stunning sets.
-Finally, Runaway‘s Christopher Columbus game had a lot to offer on the puzzle-front and a great set (and is another slightly longer game at 70 minutes).
+Play Poltergeist, if you can cope with very scary rooms, Medieval Dungeon and Haunted House if you don’t mind something on the scary side, or Hacker’s Nest and The Emperor’s Secret if you do.
+Questerland is a good option for multiple games too – Zombie Apocalypse was easy and linear but very logical and flowed well, while their other three games were also good quality and all four are beautiful.
+EscapeX: Dream Extractors and the Padlock‘s 99-minute Mission 53 are two interesting rooms with stunning sets.

 Other general points: English speakers won’t have a problem for any of the games we played.
 Some were language-agnostic but most had good English translations that didn’t cause us any issues.
 The only language barrier for us was when asking for hints but, even then, with a couple of clarifications, we’d get the message relatively quickly.
 Their English was certainly a lot better than my Czech.
 The biggest general point was that, in Prague, clues are things you ask for.
 They were very rarely given to you and, even then, we were always asked if we wanted them or not.
 I found that very hard to handle because the difficulty of rooms varied massively – so, for example, in one game we asked for around five clues because we felt we were well behind time but then escaped with almost a third of our time remaining.